open-ephys/acq-board-docs/source/User-Manual/Peripheral-devices.rst

 Open Ephys I/O Board
 ###################################

 To sync your neural data with external triggers, use an I/O board to connect up to 8 digital inputs to the acquisition board.
 Since its internal components are completely passive, the same I/O board can be also be used to relay digital outputs, analog inputs, and analog outputs.
 However, it can only perform one of these functions at a time, so you will need multiple I/O boards if you want to, for instance, receive both analog and digital inputs.
+If you're interested in building your own I/O Board, follow the instructions :ref:`here <assemblingtheioboard>`.

 .. image:: ../_static/images/usermanual/io-board.jpg
   :align: center